teaguehannam/Data-Structures/README.md

 ![Image of Binary Search Tree](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/300px-Binary_search_tree.svg.png)

 ---

-Once you've gotten the tests passing, it's time to analyze the runtime complexity of your `get` and `set` operations.
-There's a way to get both operations down to sub-linear time.
-In fact, we can get them each down to constant time by picking the right data structures to use.

-Here are you some things to think about with regards to optimizing your implementation: If you opted to use a dictionary to work with key-value pairs, we know that dictionaries give us constant access time, which is great.
-It's cheap and efficient to fetch pairs.
-A problem arises though from the fact that dictionaries don't have any way of remembering the order in which key-value pairs are added.
-But we definitely need something to remember the order in which pairs are added.
-Can you think of some ways to get around this constraint?

-## Stretch Goals

 ### LRU Cache
 An LRU (Least Recently Used) cache is an in-memory storage structure that adheres to the [Least Recently Used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) caching strategy.